SecretFoundation/docs/docs/dev/secret-js.md

 secretcli keys add <key-alias>
 ```

-After creating an account add funds to the accoutn using the [pulsar-2 faucet.](https://faucet.secrettestnet.io/)
+After creating an account add funds to the account using the [pulsar-2 faucet.](https://faucet.secrettestnet.io/)

 ## Connecting to a node

-Now it's time to connect to a pulsar-2 testnet node.
+Now it's time to connect to a pulsar-2 test net node.
 Run the following command in the root directory of the SecretJS-Templates folder:

 ```
 npm run 1